-- If you are giving more than one product, try cutting down to just one to start and slowly add in the any others over the course of a couple of days.
+- Start with only giving one product initially and add in the any others over the course of a couple of days.

-- Start off with a smaller dose, say 1/4-1/2 of the provided scoop, and work your way up to the full recommended dosage.
+- Give smaller dose, say 1/4-1/2 of recommended dose.
+Then work up to the full recommended amount.

-- If your horse is eating hay, you can dump some of the grain on top of the hay so they have to sift through it in order to get hay.
+- If your horse is eating hay, you can give some of the herbs mixed with grain on top of the hay so they have to sift through the in order to get hay.

 - If able, you can leave the grain pan/bucket in with the horse for as long as needed to allow them to pick throughout the day.

-- As a final attempt, you can add a small amount of water to the powder to make a paste and give with a syringe on the back of the tongue.
+- Make a paste by adding a small amount of water to the powder to make a paste and give with a syringe on the back of the tongue.